blairious/CozyHasher/README.md

 # CozyHasher v1.3.0

 A simple password hashing DLL that accepts a username and password, and generates a 512 bit key for storage.
 It also has a method for built-in comparison.
+This tool was built for use in C# projects.

 ### Created By